ssilverman/TeensyDMX/README.md

 2. `isShort`: Whether the last packet was a _short packet_, a packet having a duration less than 1196us.
 Keeping these packets can be enabled with the `setKeepShortPackets` function.
-3. `timestamp`: The timestamp of the last packet received.
+3. `timestamp`: The timestamp of the last packet received, in milliseconds.
 This is set to the time the packet was recognized as a packet and not the end of the last stop bit.
-4. `breakPlusMABTime`: The sum of the BREAK and MAB times.
+4. `breakPlusMABTime`: The sum of the BREAK and MAB times, in microseconds.
 It's not possible to determine where the BREAK ends and the MAB starts without using another pin to watch the RX line.
 To set up a connected pin, see `setRXWatchPin` and the section above on _RX line monitoring_.
-5. `breakToBreakTime`: The latest measured BREAK-to-BREAK time.
+5. `breakToBreakTime`: The latest measured BREAK-to-BREAK time, in microseconds.
    Note that this is not collected at the same time as the other variables and only represents the last known duration.
 This will be out of sync with the rest of the values in the presence of packet errors.
+6. `breakTimestamp`: The BREAK start timestamp, in microseconds.
-6. `packetTime`: The duration of the last packet, measured from BREAK start to the end of the last slot.
+7. `packetTime`: The duration of the last packet, in microseconds, measured from BREAK start to the end of the last slot.
-7. `breakTime`: The packet's BREAK time.
+8. `breakTime`: The packet's BREAK time.
-8. `mabTime`: The packet's MAB time.
+9. `mabTime`: The packet's MAB time.

 If the RX line is not being monitored, then the BREAK and MAB times will be set to zero.